volatiletech/sqlboiler/README.md

 If your relationship involves a join table SQLBoiler will figure it out for you transparently.

-It is important to note that you should use `Eager Loading` if you plan on loading large collections of rows, to avoid N+1 performance problems.
+At the moment, `Eager Loading` will execute separate queries for each row, so if there are large amount of rows, it is best to avoid eager loading and write raw SQL JOIN Query for performance reason.

 For example, take the following: